Abingdon Junction railway station

-Abingdon Junction railway station was a junction station for the branch line to Abingdon.
+Abingdon Junction railway station was a junction station for the branch line to Abingdon-on-Thames.
 It was opened by the Abingdon Railway Company on 2 June 1856 along with the branch, and was subsequently closed and replaced by Radley railway station on 8 September 1873.
 Radley station was in a more convenient place for access.
 At the same time as the station's opening, the next station to the south, formerly known as Abingdon Road was renamed Culham.